ytomofuji/JMAG_JVD/README.md

 This script outputs raw bins which were subjected to the subsequent quality control.

 # Step3.
 QC and refinement
-QC and refinement of the bins made in Step2 were performed with the script `03_QC_and_refine.sh`.
+QC (CheckM) and refinement (RefineM) of the bins made in Step2 were performed with the script `03_QC_and_refine.sh`.

 Following variables are required:
 `DIR`: Directory for analysis
 `ID`: Sample ID
 `SET_NAME`: Name of the dataset (used for the file name of the QCed MAGs)

+The protein and taxonomy databases for RefineM should be given with the variables `${REFINEM_PROTEIN_DB}` and `${REFINEM_TAXONOMY_DB}`, respectively.

 This script outputs QCed MAGs (`${SET_NAME}_${ID}_dastool_{1-99}.fa`) and related statistics based on the CheckM.

+# Step4.
+Analysis on the strain-level diversity, tRNA, and rRNA
+For the QCed MAGs recovered in Step3, we calculated the strain-level diversity by inStrain (average nucleotide diversity).
+We also detected tRNA (tRNAscan-SE) and rRNA (barrnap) in the QCed MAGs.
+These analyses were performed with the script `04_strain_div_and_RNA_anno.sh`.

+Following variables are required:
+`DIR`: Directory for analysis
+`ID`: Sample ID
+`FASTQ_DIR`: Directory of original fastq file

+This script outputs a single summary file which includes the summarized results of the inStrain, tRNAscan-SE, and barrnap.